Back

 • Quality control procedures

 Remember, RoHS compliance is not a one-time task.
 Manufacturers must keep up with rule changes.
-They also need to watch their supply chains to stay compliant.
+They also need to watch their supply chains to stay compliant by conducting thorough material audits and tracking exemption changes.

 Enforcement and Penalties